Barnsley Virtual School

 Who comes to the review meeting

-The meeting will be chaired by an independent reviewing officer (IRO) who is an experienced social worker and independent of children’s services.
+The meeting will be chaired by an Independent Reviewing Officer(IRO).
+They will be an experienced social worker and independent of children’s services.

 The review will be attended by: